-Article 21(3); Rule 48.2
+Article 21(3); Rule 48.2, 44ter

-The international search report is published with When the international application is published by the International Bureau, the international search report is published with the pamphlet unless it is not yet available(or, ifIf delayed, it is published as a separately pamphlet as soon as possible afterwards) and becomes available to the public.
-The written opinion and any informal comments filed by the applicant) will be made available to the public by the International Bureau at the same time. as the international publication..
+The international search report is published with the international application unless it is not yet available.
+If delayed, it is published separately as soon as possible afterwards.
+The written opinion and any informal comments filed by the applicant) will be made available to the public by the International Bureau at the same time.

-Transmission and Making Available of the International Preliminary Report on Patentability When no Demand Is Filed
+International Preliminary Report on Patentability (Chapter I of the PCT) (When no Demand Is Filed)

 Rule 44bis